-- Part 1: Manually write a simple CNF file in the DIMACS format; solve with MiniSAT; and write code to generate the first set of clauses that model a Sudoku puzzle. - Part 2: Write code to generate a CNF file expressing all the rules of an empty Sudoku board and solve with MiniSAT. - Part 3: Write code to parse a string representing a partially filled instance of Sudoku.
+- Part 1: Manually write a simple CNF file in the DIMACS format; solve with MiniSAT; and write code to generate the first set of clauses that model a Sudoku puzzle. - Part 2: Write code to generate a CNF file expressing all the rules of an empty Sudoku board and solve with MiniSAT.
+Your program must produce all of the DIMACS comments and the parameter line.
+Copying the output of your program and manually entering the DIMACS comments and the parameter line is considered modifying results and will not be accepted. - Part 3: Write code to parse a string representing a partially filled instance of Sudoku.
 Add the corresponding clauses to the CNF file and solve with MiniSAT.